FogCast-Konstanz/Infrastructure/README.md

+# Infrastructure for FogCast Project

-# Nginx proxy and InfluxDB database for the FogCast project
+This repository contains the infrastructure setup for the FogCast project, including configurations for Nginx as a reverse proxy and InfluxDB as the database.

+## Components

+### Nginx Proxy
+- Acts as a reverse proxy for various services.
+- Configured to handle SSL certificates and redirect HTTP traffic to HTTPS.
+- Routes requests to the FogCast frontend, API, status reporter, and InfluxDB.

+### InfluxDB
+- Used for storing weather data and forecasts.
+- Automatically creates required buckets using the `setup-buckets.sh` script.
+- Provides token-based authentication for API access.

 ## Prerequisites

-Create the proxy-net network
+- Create the `proxy-net` network:
 ```bash
 docker network create proxy-net
 ```

-## Create Additional Buckets
+## Additional Information

-There is a script that creates all buckets needed for the FogCast project.
-It will be run automatically when the InfluxDB container is created the first time.

-If the container is already created, you can create the buckets manually.
+- Buckets can be created manually if needed:
 ```bash
 docker exec -it fogcast-influxdb \
 influx bucket create \